Foods That Last a Long Time, 25 Years or More

 5. Pasta Lasts For 4-30 Years

-Pasta is simple to prepare, has a long shelf life, and doesn't require specific storage conditions.
-Although there are many different kinds of pasta, not all kinds have a long shelf life.
+Pasta is easy to prepare, has a long shelf life, and doesn't need special storage conditions.
+While there are many types of pasta, not all have long shelf lives.

 Dried pasta can be stored for a long time, but precooked pasta cannot.
 The same is true of any pasta you find in a can or with a sauce, as the sauce will cause the pasta to spoil over time.

-If properly and stored correctly, pasta has a long shelf life, making it one of the finest survival meals.
+If properly stored, pasta has a long shelf life, making it one of the best survival meals.

 6. Dehydrated Fruits Last For 5-25 Years

-While thousands of various types of dehydrated foods are on the market, most of them have a very short shelf life.
+While thousands of different types of dehydrated foods are available, most have very short shelf lives.

 Dehydrated fruits are one of those meals that you are better off making yourself.
 Because not all dehydrated foods have the same shelf life and the fruits with the lowest shelf life will begin to go bad and contaminate the other fruits, bags of mixed dehydrated fruits pose the biggest concern.

-Additionally, the majority of packaged dried foods contain a lot of chemicals and preservatives.
+Additionally, most packaged dried foods contain many chemicals and preservatives.
 If you choose dehydrated fruits, check to see if they are vacuum-sealed and contain only one type of dehydrated fruit.

 7. White Rice Lasts For 5-30 Years

-Most preppers prefer rice to stockpile because it is inexpensive, easy to prepare, nutritious, and relatively simple to store.
-Although buckets can be used to store them, it is best to add an oxygen absorbent and seal the bucket.
+Most preppers prefer stockpiling rice because it is inexpensive, easy to prepare, nutritious, and relatively simple to store.
+Although buckets can be used to store rice, adding an oxygen absorbent and sealing the bucket is best.

 8. Oats Last For 2-25 Years

-Oats are high in fiber and carbs, whether rolled, powdered, or any other form.
-One of its advantages is that, with proper storage, they may easily last for 25 years and still be delicious.
+Oats are high in fiber and carbohydrates, whether rolled, powdered, or in any other form.
+One advantage is that, with proper storage, they can easily last for 25 years and still be delicious.

 They are also quite affordable and versatile when it comes to preparation.
 Oatmeal can satiate you quickly since it will swell in your stomach quickly, making you feel full much more quickly than with most other types of meals.